Transitioning to Pio: a complete checklist for new Pio customers

 Shopify integration

-Shopify integration should start before/during Pio grid installation.
-First you need to provide us some details on your Shopify store so we can start the setup.
-After that we provide you a link to to install Pio app.
-Read more details here: How to integrate with Shopify
+Shopify integration should start before/during the Pio grid installation.
+First, you need to provide us with some details on your Shopify store so we can start the setup.
+After that, we provide you with a link to install the Pio app.

 If you are using Shopify today and you are wondering how to handle the orders and inventory when we are integrating to Pio, we have made a knowledge article for you: What happens with existing Shopify orders and inventory when integrating with Pio?

-Integrations for other eCommerce platforms
+Integrations for other e-commerce platforms

-Connect iPads with Pio app
+Connect iPads with the Pio app

-After you have gotten Pio app, you need to authorize the iPads that will be used with Pio.
-You also need to change some settings in your iPad, so it's easiest to do these at the same time.
-Please follow the instructions here: How to connect iPad with Pio app
+After you have gotten the Pio app, you need to authorize the iPads that will be used with Pio.
+You also need to change some settings on your iPad, so it's easiest to do these at the same time.

-Different modes in Pio app
+Admin and Port modes in the Pio app

 Shipping setup